phalcondroid/CodeBuilder/README.md

 ## Quick sample

-You can build php code througth php code with something like this.
+You can build php code througth php classes using something like this.

 #### How to define a comment.
 ```php